BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 Examples are: the start-up of new lines of business; major amendments to approved risk tolerance limits or reinsurance arrangements, internal model changes, portfolio transfers or major changes to the mix of assets.

-### **Section 3: Specificities of the group in the ORSA **
+**Section 3: Specificities of the group in the ORSA**

-![A concise summary of Guideline 15 regarding the scope of group ORSA (Own Risk and Solvency Assessment).
-The guideline specifies that insurance, reinsurance, and holding companies must design their group ORSA to reflect the group's structure and risk profile, ensuring it covers all material risks from every entity within the group.
+![A concise summary of Guideline 15, which outlines the scope of a group's Own Risk and Solvency Assessment (ORSA).
+The group ORSA must be designed to reflect the group's structure and risk profile, and it needs to cover all material risks from every entity within the group.

 #### Guideline 15 – Scope of group ORSA
 The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should design the group ORSA to reflect the nature of the group structure and its risk profile.
 They should cover in the group ORSA the material risks arising from all the entities that are part of the group.](#)

 2.66.
 The group ORSA adequately captures all specificities of the group, including

 at least:

 a) risks specific to the group for example stemming from non-regulated

 entities, interdependencies within the group and their impact on the group’s risk profile;

 b) risks that might not be taken into account at individual level, but that have

 to be taken into consideration at group level, for example contagion risks;

 c) any differences between undertakings of the group, such as business

 strategy, business planning period and risk profile;

 d) national specificities, their effects and how they are reflected at the group

 level.

 2.67.
 The participating insurance or reinsurance undertaking or insurance holding